devopsforhumans/kumaone/docs/source/monitors.md

 ## List monitors

-User can list all the monitors available by `list` command.
+User can list all the monitors available with `list` command.
 List command take `--groups` and `--processes` option to list monitor groups and processes separately with their respective uptime kuma monitor id.

 ```shell